ricmoo/GMEllipticCurveCrypto/README.md

 ### Automatically hash and compute the signature for a message

 Include the `GMEllipticCurveCrypto+hash.h` category to hash data automatically before signing and verifying.
 The hash algorithm used must be at least the length of the curve.
-The hash will have the right-hand bytes truncated, if necessary.
+The hash will have the right-most bytes truncated, if necessary.

 ```objective-c
 - (NSData*)hashSHA256AndSignData: (NSData*)data;